otomato-gh/istio.workshop/slides/istio/observability.md

   - **Grafana**: to visualize Prometheus data
   - **Kiali**: to visualize the connections between our services
   - **Jaeger** (it's the service named `tracing`): to store and visualize distributed traces
-  - **Zipkin**: another option to store and visualize distributed traces

 ---

 ## Explore the Telemetry

 .exercise[
-- Let's expose Jaeger, Grafana and Servicegraph on NodePort
+- Let's expose Jaeger, Grafana and Kiali on NodePort

 ```bash
 for service in tracing grafana kiali; do